Get COVID-19 Testing

 - Learn about how the 2020 Primary Election will work by reading this Primary Election FAQ.

-- The Morris County School of Technology is closed until further notice.
+- The Morris County School of Technology is closed for in-person instruction until further notice.
 A distance learning plan has been created.
 View their COVID-19 page for more information.

 Parks & Culture

-- Many Morris County Park Commission parks, trails, campsites, historic sites, and facilities are reopened as of May 2, with social distancing measures in place, as allowed by Executive Order 133, signed on April 29.
+- Many Morris County Park Commission parks, trails, campsites, historic sites, and facilities have reopened, with social distancing measures in place, as allowed by Executive Order 133, signed on April 29.
 Some parks remain closed.
+All Park Commission Programs, Activities & Events have been cancelled for the remainder of the year.
 View the full list of park closings and openings and keep up with the latest on morrisparks.net.

 - Sunrise Lake Beach Club at Lewis Morris County Park is closed for the 2020 season.